Teyras/MT/text/chapters/140_stability_conclusion.md

 It seems that taking advantage of servers with multiple CPU cores for assignment evaluation is difficult due to the instability introduced by parallel measurements.
+Here, we present a handful of proposals that could improve the situation, and that could serve as a basis for future work.

+#### Repeated Measurements

-A statistically sound way of counteracting this could be performing multiple measurements and outputting an extended summary of the results -- for example, a trimmed mean and standard deviation.
+Performing multiple measurements and outputting an extended summary of the results, such as a trimmed mean and standard deviation, could be a statistically sound way of counteracting the instability.
 This approach comes with a higher computational cost, which would incur both a larger latency (and worse user experience) and a smaller throughput of the whole system.
 However, there are several measures we could take to alleviate this:

 - Provide preliminary results after the first measurement, so that students receive feedback quickly, even if it might be subject to change later.